Aliases for PTCH1 Gene

 GeneCards Summary for PTCH1 Gene

 PTCH1 (Patched 1) is a Protein Coding gene.
-Diseases associated with PTCH1 include holoprosencephaly-7 and basaloid follicular hamartoma.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
-GO annotations related to this gene include heparin binding and cholesterol binding.
-An important paralog of this gene is NPC1L1.
+Diseases associated with PTCH1 include Basal Cell Nevus Syndrome and Holoprosencephaly 7.
+Among its related pathways are Presynaptic function of Kainate receptors and Proteoglycans in cancer.
+Gene Ontology (GO) annotations related to this gene include cholesterol binding.
+An important paralog of this gene is PTCH2.